-I have been asked on numerous occasions for suggestions about Socratic Seminar texts for math classes.
-The difficulty, of course, is that math problems often have a specific "right" answer, so trying to have a discussion can be extremely limiting.
+I have been asked on numerous occasions about suggestions for Socratic Seminar texts for math classes.
+The difficulty, of course, is that math problems often have a specific "right" answer, so trying to have a dialogue can be extremely limiting.
 Many math teachers have students discuss how they arrived at their answers, but this is not at all the same as having a genuine conversation about deep mathematical concepts.

-Here then is a short list of recommended texts that I think could be used for Socratic Seminars in math class.
-They are all very different, so they would have to be used in various ways.
+Here then is a short list of recommended texts that can be used for Socratic Seminars in math class.
+They are all very different, so they would have to be used in different ways.
 Chapters from The Man Who Counted, for example, could likely be used as is, whereas students would likely have to generate a lot of their own questions to use The Book of Numbered Lists.

 Barrow, John D.

 100 Essential Things You Didn’t Know You Didn’t Know: Math Explains Your World

 When are we ever going to use this?
 Ah, the perennial math question.
 Here is a nice collection of interesting access points for appreciating mathematics in the real world.
 This is a great book of quick snippets for math teachers to read aloud in spare moments.